 Step 5: Shaping

 Before shaping the bread the freshly risen bread should be pressed down again and air bubbles should be removed.
-You might wonder why you want to press out the air bubbles that you’ve just created during rising!
-Good question.
-There are several reasons, first of all it will give the bread another chance to rise again, also in the oven since the yeast has better access to its food.
-Also, it prevents large bubbles from forming.
-Pushing these down makes them into more smaller bubbles.
+This will give the bread another chance to rise again since the yeast is fed again with sugars in the dough.
+Also, it prevents too large bubbles from forming.

 After the air has been pushed out you shape your bread.
 Of course, during shaping you determine the final type of bread you’re making, whether it’s long, round or square.
 But a good ‘shaper’ shapes the bread in such a way that a tension is created on the outside of the bread.
 This will make a more even bread when baked.